Montgomery House

 Mrs. Montgomery who had been reared amid the security and luxury of Philadelphia became so terrified that her husband decided to move his family to Fort Augusta (Sunbury-then Shamokin).
 They returned to their home in the summer of 1779 after the panic subsided.
 It was then being called ‘Mahoning Settlement’ or ‘Montgomery’s Landing.’
 In time, the present stone building was added to the original log home.
 He later built a saw mill, grist mill and woolen mill.
 A Revolutionary patriot, Montgomery held many political offices in Chester County including participation on various committees attempting to settle differences with the Mother Country.
 He was an officer in the “American War of Independence.”
 He continued to serve in many public positions in his new homeland.
 William’s son Daniel, supported by his father, opened a trading post on the corner of Mill and E. Market Sts.
 Here he provided necessities to early settlers from the surrounding area.
 They referred to the area as ‘Dan’s town’ which eventually became Danville.
 Daniel, as his father, served the area in many capacities; both father and son generously donated land for public buildings in the town.
 William in a July 4th address in 1800 said that the hills surrounding the area were full of iron and predicted that those attending the event would live to see “great iron factories employing large numbers of workman and yielding much wealth to the community.”
 Montgomery passed away in the homestead in 1816.
 His son, Alexander, who was born in the house, died there in 1848.
 Alexander had sold his land to owners of the emerging iron works.

-Visiting Hours: The Montgomery House Museum is open on Sundays beginning April 7, 2024, 1pm until 4pm for the season.
+Visiting Hours: The Montgomery House Museum is closed for weekly tours during the winter.
 The Museums can be opened by appointment anytime during the year by calling 570-271-0830 or 570-275-8528 (please ask about any fees that may apply for groups).
 Leave your name and a number so your call can be returned.

 Address: 11 Bloom Street, Danville Pa